ssamatkar/CICD-Pipeline/README.md

 ![how-devops](https://github.com/janjiralakirankumar/DevOpsEssentials/assets/137407373/b0493ccd-3370-4f98-b08a-6e76626ca226)

 This guide provides step-by-step instructions for completing various DevOps labs, covering tasks like:
-`Setting up servers using Terraform,` `Working with Git and GitHub,` `Configuring Jenkins and GitWebHook,` and `Deploying code in Docker containers.`
+`Setting up servers using Terraform,` `Working with Git and GitHub,` `Configuring Jenkins and GitWebHook`.

 ### DevOps Essentials Lab Pre-requisites
 1. Basic understanding of Linux commands,
 2. Basic knowledge of a Cloud platform such as AWS,
 3. It's good to have an AWS-Free Tier Account for Practice.
 ---
-## Lab 1: Use Terraform to Setup the `Docker Server` and `Jenkins Server` for CICD Lab.
+## Lab 1: Use Terraform and Ansible to set up `Jenkins Server` for CICD Lab.

 **Objective:**
 The objective of this lab is to set up an AWS EC2 instances for Jenkins using Terraform.